 values produced by an optional user-provided function.
 When

-method, the tridiagonal matrix will be
+using the solve_for method, the tridiagonal matrix will be

 altered in the specified locations to reflect the correct